wfinn/foodle/README.md

 Deleting the Cookie will result in losing the account.

 ## TODO
+- only allow safe chars in group names
 - nicer errors
 - confirm use of cookies and storage of data
 - locks on the .json files